Groundwater Recharge with Reclaimed Water

 Community Advisory Group

 The next meeting of the Community Advisory Group for the Reclaimed Water Infiltration Study is scheduled for Wednesday, April 2, 2014, from 6:00 to 9:00 pm.
 The meeting will include an overview of changes proposed to the draft study scope of work based on feedback from the public and various study work groups.
 The meeting will also include a presentation on the hydrogeologic field work and modeling proposed as part of the study.
+Click here for the full agenda.

 This is a working meeting of the Community Advisory Group.
 The public is welcome to attend and observe.
 The meeting will be held at the LOTT Regional Services Center, 500 Adams Street NE in Olympia.